dirandad/lightcamera-openipc/L620/steinel-l620-sc.md

 ## Wi-Fi card activation

-RTL8188FU Wifi card is nativelly managed by OpenIPC but need to be activated.
+RTL8188FU Wifi card is nativelly managed by OpenIPC ultimate version (not in lite version) but need to be activated.
 Edit the file /etc/network/interfaces with vi

 ```
 vi /etc/network/interfaces